Master Text-Based Video Editing with AI in Premiere Pro With This Workflow

 Instead of jumping around your timeline and scrubbing through takes, you get a clean, readable script where every word is synced to its corresponding clip.

-How To Use Text-Based Editing in Cutback
+How To Use Text-Based Editing in Premiere Assistant

 1. Transcribe Your Video